esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

    - **Fields**:
        - **RVA**: Pointer to the start of the Certificate Table (points to a file offset, not an RVA).
        - **Size**: Size of the certificate data.
-   - You can see what it looks like when certificates are pulled from a file here: [https://m4lc.io/course/winpe/certs](https://m4lc.io/course/winpe/certs)

 6. **Base Relocation Table**
    - **Offset (PE32)**: `0x88`, **Offset (PE32+)**: `0x98`